appernetic/hugo-bootstrap-premium/README.md

 hugo-bootstrap-premium
 ======================
-A theme with multilingual themes support, bootstrap, bootswatch(optional), font-awesome, highlightjs, popover opt-in form (optional), MailMunch (optional) and SumoMe (optional).
+A theme with multilingual themes support, bootstrap, bootswatch(optional), mathjax, font-awesome, highlightjs, popover opt-in form (optional), MailMunch (optional) and SumoMe (optional).

 *NOTE: This theme is copied from Hyde-Y. Not everything is ported to bootstrap.
 Feel free to make changes and open pull requests.*